Ole113/fbla-quiz/docs/presentationLayout.md

     - The database config file is in the .gitignore and the database password is very secure(use a random password generator).

 ## Identifiers exhibit an advanced knowledge of programming and are accurate in all instances
-    - Keep variable names as advanced as possible even if it makes it harder to understand the program.
-    - Mention camel case / Snake case / all caps constants
+    - Snack case for constants
+    - Pascal case for classes
+    - Camel case for variables
     - Private methods have _ before them.

 ## Program documentation invites use of advanced features